DETAILED ACTION

 wherein the sample containing part includes an injection region and a liquid suction region (Fig. 3b shows upper space 8b above the inclined peripheral wall 8a (the injection part) and a space above the flat wall portion 9d (the fluid suction part) in all that is discussed given that [0011] of the instant specification describes the liquid suction part merely as “formed in a lower end of the injection part, and the inclined surface is continuous with the liquid suction part via a side surface of the liquid suction part.” and [0025] states “since the sample containing part includes the injection part and the liquid suction part, the injection and liquid suction of the sample can be performed at separate locations” further implying that the liquid suction part is not creating suction but is rather simply a separate area from the injection part.
 Further, Fig. 11b shows similar regions in the symmetrical sample containing part separated by a gradient incline portion and a wall surface.), wherein a sample dilution solution is contained in the sample containing part in advance (“In the above-described embodiment, the reagent well 6b [interpreted as a sample well given Umetsu Claims 1 and 13, discussed below] stores a necessary amount of reagent solution that has been injected in advance after the cartridge 2 is molded.” -- Umetsu Claims 1 and 13: “A cartridge used to measure a component to be measured contained in a liquid, wherein a concave well for storing the liquid is formed…wherein the liquid is a specimen or a reagent. – The reagent solution of Umetsu is interpreted herein as a sample dilution solution as claimed given that combining said reagent solution with a sample will inherently result in the dilution of said sample, resulting in a less concentrated sample.
 The claimed sample dilution solution is broadly recited to encompass such a reagent solution as in Umetsu as constituting this element.),

-wherein the sample containing part 6a/6b is formed in a bottomed cylindrical tubular shape extending in the vertical direction from the top surface (Fig. 11 shows the sample-containing part 6b upper space 8b formed as a cylindrical tubular shape extending vertically below the top surface.
+wherein the sample containing part 6a/6b comprises a cylindrical shape extending in the vertical direction from the top surface (Fig. 11 shows the sample-containing part 6b upper space 8b comprising a cylindrical shape extending vertically below the top surface (at least the wall surface 9d is a cylindrical shape as the interior surface 9d is shown as having a vertical wall parallel with itself about its circumference).
 Note that a cylinder is not required to have circular bases, wherein the elliptical bases of Umetsu form a cylinder shape as defined by Merriam Webster Dictionary: “a geometric shape composed of two parallel faces of identical size and shape (such as circles) and a curved surface that completely connects their borders”.
-See further the “description of symbols” section labeling the upper part 8a as a “drum cylinder part”.), and
+See further the “description of symbols” section labeling the upper part 8a as a “drum cylinder part”.),

 as in Claim 1.